Occurs when a UIElement loses focus.

 LostFocus and OnLostFocus

 Controls that inherit can provide handling for the event that acts as handler for all instances, by overriding the OnLostFocus method.
 As with direct handling of the event, there is no Handled property available, so OnLostFocus cannot be implemented in such a way that it suppresses further handling of the event through the Handled technique.
 However, OnLostFocus can be useful either for setting visual state, or for public or internal state properties.
+For instance, ComboBox implements OnLostFocus in order to set the selected item according to user input that is based on focus.
 For more information, see OnLostFocus.